assainov/extensive.one/content/posts/setting-up-gatsby-project-with-typescript/index.md

 ```bash
 npm i -D gatsby-plugin-typescript typescript ts-node source-map-support @types/react @types/react-dom @types/node @types/react-helmet @types/typography
 ```
-I don't want to touch `ts-node` and `source-map-support` just yet - we will cover them later on.
+I don't want to touch `ts-node` and `source-map-support` just yet - we will cover them in the next part.

 For now just configure `gatsby-plugin-typescript` like so in the `gatsby-config.js`:
 <div class="filename">gatsby-config.js</div>